 - People at high risk for complications from COVID-19 should take extra measures to avoid exposure to coronavirus.

 Contact your doctor if you develop symptoms of COVID-19.
-If you live in Northwest Arkansas, call the MANA Fever Hotline (479) 435-2500 if you develop a fever over 100 degrees and a cough or shortness of breath
+If you live in Northwest Arkansas, call your doctor’s office if you develop a fever over 100 degrees and a cough or shortness of breath